jlecker/django-sawhorse/docs/index.rst

 Sawhorse is an installable Django project intended to be used in the development of "standalone" Django apps.
 It is designed to eliminate the need to create an "example project" which is used only in the development of the app.
 It is the "example project" for any app.
+Requires virtualenv and virtualenvwrapper.

 Quick Start